AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-faqs.md

 **Question: What is the frequency of an import job that runs periodically in Experience Manager?**

-**Answer:** In Experience Manager Assets, polling is run every 5 mins.
+**Answer:** In Experience Manager Assets, polling is run every five minutes.